Rarstyak/Fate-Condensed-SRD/Challenges-Conflicts-and-Contests/Setting-Up-Scenes/Situation-Aspects.md

 #### Zone Aspects

-A mentioned on **page XX**, Some situation aspects might apply to specific zones on the map, and not others.
+A mentioned in **[Other Kinds of Aspects](../../Aspects-and-Fate-Points/Other-Kinds-of-Aspects/Other-Kinds-of-Aspects.md)**, Some situation aspects might apply to specific zones on the map, and not others.
 That’s okay—it can add some extra texture, opportunity, and challenge to the map that might be lacking otherwise.